2026 Green Party of Canada leadership election

+From November 2 to 13, 2026, members of the Green Party of Canada will vote in a leadership election to choose a leader or two co-leaders to replace Elizabeth May, who announced on August 19, 2025, that she would not lead the party into the next federal election.
+Mike Morrice is the only remaining candidate following the withdrawal of Nira Dookeran, the only other approved candidate.
+As the party's constitution does not include a process for acclamation, a vote is still required to take place.

 Background

 Elizabeth May was elected as the leader of the Green Party in the 2022 leadership election, while Jonathan Pedneault was ratified as co-leader in the 2025 co-leadership election.
+May had first been elected party leader in 2006 before returning to the position after her resignation in 2020.

 In the 2025 Canadian federal election, the Green Party won only one seat, one less than the previous election, receiving the party's worst popular vote since 2000.
 Its national vote share was 1.2%, a drop of 1.13 percentage points from 2.33% in 2021.
 The only seat secured was in the British Columbia riding of Saanich—Gulf Islands, where party leader Elizabeth May was re-elected.
-Meanwhile, co-leader Jonathan Pedneault failed to win in the riding of Outremont, coming in at 5th place.
+Meanwhile, co-leader Jonathan Pedneault failed to win in the riding of Outremont, coming in at fifth place.

 After the election results were announced, Green Party co-leader May expressed her gratitude for once again earning the trust and support of voters in her riding, and voiced her hopefulness about the party retaining a seat in the context of a minority government.
 She acknowledged that although the Green Party's overall national performance was disappointing, with a historically low share of the vote, she remains committed to the importance of environmental and social justice issues and will continue to advocate for them in Parliament.
 May emphasized that an individual victory is not an endpoint, but part of a broader effort to advance national environmental policy and democratic reform.
 She also expressed openness to taking on a more active role in Parliament in the future.

 Green Party co-leader Pedneault expressed regret that the party had won only one seat and failed to gain broad support from voters.
 He acknowledged that the Greens had not achieved the breakthrough they had hoped for in this election.
 Pedneault stated that, as co-leader, he bore political responsibility for the outcome and thus chose to resign from his leadership position.
 He emphasized that this decision was not driven by personal disappointment, but by a commitment to responsible party leadership.

 On August 19, May announced her intention to resign as party leader before the next federal election.
 May said that she intended to continue as the MP for Saanich—Gulf Islands and to remain party leader following a required leadership review, saying she will resign when a new leader or co-leaders are chosen.
 She said she wishes to remain leader "at least until 2026".